Are you curious about the "Insight" tab name?

 Here's a creative way to replace the shower valve; cut the shower wall to get to it.
 The incriminating instrument of destruction was nowhere in sight.

 For some reason a nice, neat hole was in the plan.
 Forget that there was drywall that they could have cut through to change the faucet which would have been simpler.
 However sawing the tub sounded like a plausible option.
-Once into the job, he increased his pleasure by increasing the hole size another foot.
+Once into the job, this butcher increased the hole size another foot.

 I wonder sometimes if people who saw tubs like this are the kind who touch live electrical wires thinking they won't get shocked.